 Use Internal Medicine Board Review on your iOS or Android mobile device.
 The app for tablets mirrors the full functionality of the desktop, while the smartphone versions contain all of the adaptive learning material, including case-based and short-format questions, images, and the Recharge feature.
 Smartphone versions of the apps do not include access to the MOC/CME Center or Practice Exams, but otherwise match the tablet and desktop versions and is optimized for the smaller screen.

-For a closer look at NEJM Knowledge+ Internal Medicine Board Review, watch this demo.
+Watch a demo for a closer look at NEJM Knowledge+ Internal Medicine Board Review.

 The Massachusetts Medical Society is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.